liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/03-creating-a-module-jar-using-maven.markdown

 +$$$

-**Note:** If you use Liferay's Maven archetypes to generate your module project, the project is already configured with the Maven plugins required to generate an OSGi JAR.
+**Note:** If you used Liferay's Maven archetypes to generate your module project, the project is already configured with the Maven plugins required to generate an OSGi JAR.

 $$$